-Valentino is an Ex Aldult film star very much in love with his girlfriend Mary Carmen....and boyfriend Gary.
+Valentino is an Ex Adult film star very much in love with his girlfriend Mary Carmen....and boyfriend Gary.
 Things take a tragic turn when Valentino is rushed to the hospital after collapsing on a city street and is diagnosed with HIV/AIDS...Forcing Mary Carmen and Gary to push aside their jealousy & differences to take care of the man they both love while he is dying.
-Ultimately finding comfort, understanding, and strength in the other.
-A beautiful modern love story with a fantastic cast.
-Vincent D'Onofrio is very charismatic, charming, and intense as Valentino.....Written by
+Ultimately finding comfort, understanding, and strength in the other.Written by

 17 of 30 people found this review helpful.

 Was this review helpful to you?